 These images focus on the southeastern elbow of Cape Cod, Massachusetts.
 Wave action, currents, winds, and tides are constantly changing the barrier islands here.
 Strong storms can change them quite suddenly.

 In 1984, a nearly unbroken barrier island lines the Massachusetts coast at Chatham.
 To the south, Monomoy Island extends into the ocean like a teardrop.
-The other subsections of this Earthshots page show 30 years of changes to these barrier islands as seen by three different Landsat satellites.
+The other subsections of this Earthshots page show over 35 years of changes to these barrier islands as seen by three different Landsat satellites.

 Ocean currents, and the sediments they transport, have constantly shifted the Cape Cod barrier islands over time.
 Some of the abrupt changes, however, can be linked directly to a storm.